peterpisarz/Aerodrome-Basic-Swap/README.md

 Set `isLive` to `false`

 !IMPORTANT!
-set signerAddress to the first address in your hardhat node account.
+set signer.address to the first address in your hardhat node account.
 At the time of writing, it is:
 0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266

 Call the swap with